-Note: The ELAN Common Resources Library sometimes installs the data files into a hidden directory.
+Note: g!Tools sometimes installs the data files into a hidden directory.
 You need to select "show hidden files and folders" from your explorer folder options dialog box to be able to browse directly to it.
-Alternatively you can create a shortcut on your desktop to the directory to access the folders.
+Alternatively, you can create a shortcut on your desktop to the directory to access the folders.